Paysend provides a fast, straightforward and hassle-free new way to send money to your loved ones in 100+ countries.

 As a sender, you can basically send money to anyone even if you know only your recipient’s mobile number.

-Paysend will take care of the routing and directs the payments to your account as Paysend has your mobile number to bank account mapping.
+Paysend will take care of the routing and direct the payments to your account as Paysend has your mobile number to bank account mapping.

 If your recipient already has an account with Paysend, they can skip the registration and just need to log in.